autowarefoundation/autoware.universe/planning/behavior_velocity_planner/dynamic-obstacle-stop-design.md

 | min_velocity_mps | `float`                                                                 | minimum velocity of the obstacle. specified by parameter of `dynamic_osbtacle.min_vel_kmph`                            |
 | max_velocity_mps | `float`                                                                 | maximum velocity of the obstacle. specified by parameter of `dynamic_osbtacle.max_vel_kmph`                            |

+Enter the maximum/minimum velocity of the object as a parameter, adding enough margin to the expected velocity.
+This parameter is used to create polygons for [collision detection](#Collision detection).

+Future work: Determine the maximum/minimum velocity from the estimated velocity with covariance of the object

 ###### 3 types of detection method

 We have 3 types of detection method to meet different safety and availability requirements.
 The characteristics of them are shown in the table below.
 Method of `Object` has high availability (less false positive) because it detects only objects whose predicted path is on the lane.
 However, sometimes it is not safe because perception may fail to detect obstacles or generate incorrect predicted paths.
 On the other hand, method of `Points` has high safety (less false negative) because it uses pointcloud as input.
+Since points don't have a predicted path, the path that moves in the direction normal to the path of ego vehicle is considered to be the predicted path of abstracted dynamic obstacle data.
 However, without proper adjustment of filter of points, it may detect a lot of points and it will result in very low availability.
 Method of `ObjectWithoutPath` has the characteristics of an intermediate of `Object` and `Points`.

 | Method            | Description                                                                                                                                                           |